-3D artist brings breathtaking rooms to life through the power of AI and NVIDIA RTX GPUs
+3D Artist Brings Breathtaking Rooms To Life Through The Power Of AI And NVIDIA RTX Gpus

+Inspired by her father, Nourhan Ismail crafts stunning single-room models that speak volumes of her creativity.

-(MENAFN- OAK Consulting) Dubai, United Arab Emirates, January 16, 2024: As part of a weekly showcase to demonstrate the power of NVIDIA Studio technology, NVIDIA recently showcased the work of 3D artist Nourhan Ismail, who crafted an original piece titled “Creator by Day, Gamer by Night”.
-The piece features Ismail’s signature isometric art style, paired with rich, vibrant colors and playful details.
+Dubai, United Arab Emirates: As part of a weekly showcase to demonstrate the power of NVIDIA Studio technology, NVIDIA recently showcased the work of 3D artist Nourhan Ismail, who crafted an original piece titled“Creator by Day, Gamer by Night”.
+The piece features Ismail's signature isometric art style, paired with rich, vibrant colors and playful details.
 The same art style can also be observed in the NVIDIA Studio Sessions YouTube miniseries led by Ismail, which provides step-by-step tutorials on how to create a low-poly bedroom, from inception to final render.

 Ismail's creative journey began at the age of four as an escape from the armed conflict in her homeland of Syria.
 Encouraged by her artistic and fashion designer father, Ismail began to discover her own artistic style, which blossomed into the recognizable single-room aesthetic she creates today.